 It's no secret that college is expensive.
 Unless you’re one of the lucky ones who received a full scholarship to your dream school or had an extremely well-funded 529 plan, then you can expect to pay an estimated $23,890 per year for a four-year, public college and $32,410 for a four-year, private school, according to information from the College Board.

 Considering these numbers, it’s no surprise that many incoming freshmen are considering other options.
 And while finding scholarships, federal aid, and student loans can be useful tools to pay for college, all have their limitations and drawbacks.

 That’s where free college comes in.
-Below, we round up the best free colleges, explain how they’re funded, what they offer, and other need-to-know details, like enrollment, top majors, and student-to-professor ratios.
+Below, we round up the best free colleges and explain how they’re funded, what they offer, and other need-to-know details, like enrollment, top majors, and student-to-professor ratios.

 Enrollment is 1,665 and popular majors include business, management, marketing, education, English, and visual and performing arts.
 All students are required to work a minimum of 10 hours weekly in approved jobs on campus.
 Another bonus?
 Every admitted student receives a free laptop.

 However, it is a private Christian school and prohibits alcohol and tobacco, so keep that in mind when making your decision.